 Remember that learning is life-long!
 It is impossible to confine the rich history of Black Americans to the parameters of one month.
 Allow these events to catalyze within you a greater level of curiosity, a deeper appreciation for cultural heritage and diversity, and an enhanced desire for inclusivity across all spectrums.

-Stop by the Huntsville Museum of Art for their exhibit, Encounters: Althea Murphy-Price.
-The exhibit is up through May 23rd.
+Stop by the Huntsville Museum of Art for their exhibit, Encounters: Dean Mitchell.
+The exhibit is up through March 20th.
 If you visit on Thursdays nights, you can enter the museum for their $5 after 5 pm program.

 Mr. William Hampton will take you on a historical journey through his collection for Huntsville Revisited at the HC Blake Art & History Center.
 Mr. Hampton is a local historian dedicated to preserving and sharing the untold stories of Huntsville's colorful past.
 From William Hooper Councill to The Princess Theater and everything in between, if it concerns Huntsville, Mr. Hampton likely has a story to share!
 Click here to learn more about this new museum.